 Price: $350 | Panel: 27″ IPS | Resolution: 2560×1440 | Refresh Rate: 180Hz (OC to 200Hz) | Response Time: 1ms GtG

-The gold standard of 1440p gaming monitors.
+The gold standard of 1440p gaming monitors — and the one I recommend most often.
 180Hz (200Hz OC) is perfect for the RTX 5070/5070 Ti class.
 The LG IPS panel has excellent colors (98% DCI-P3) and minimal backlight bleed.
 The stand is fully adjustable (height, tilt, swivel, pivot).
 The best balance of price, performance, and image quality.
+If you’re not sure which 1440p monitor to get, get this one.

 4. Samsung Odyssey G6 — Best 1440p Curved